teejstroyer/teejstroyer.github.io/index.markdown

 title: Hello World
 ---

-My name is TJ Broadus, and this is a collection of challenges, experiments, and general experiences I've had.
+My name is TJ Broadus, and this is a collection of challenges, experiments, and general experiences that I've had.

 ## Objectives